wubrg/fantasy_sports/football/league_fees_and_dues.md

 The yearly dues for the league is a single Silver Point ($30).

-Dues are paid before the first game of the season.
+Dues are paid before the draft.

 Dues are paid to the Money Collector via a traceable form of payment like Google Wallet, VenMo, Square Cash, or PayPal.